Last Updated on April 18, 2023 by Janine

 Yucatán Peninsula Route

-Quintana Roo is famous for the Riviera Maya, a stretch of coast between Cancún and Tulum which is home to incredible beaches and some of the world’s best diving and snorkeling reefs.
+Quintana Roo is famous for the Riviera Maya, a stretch of coast between Cancún and Tulum, which is home to incredible beaches and some of the world’s best diving and snorkeling reefs.
 It’s also home to some of Mexico’s best beaches.

 Though touristy, the natural beauty of this area cannot be denied, and that is what makes it worth a visit, even if you recoil at the idea of all-inclusive resorts.